qrman/qrman.github.io/_posts/2017-02-09-pipeline-pattern-plumber-quest.markdown

 - IT Plumber,
 - Ultimate Plumber

-can beat one or more beast from:
+can beat one or more beasts, such as:

 - Dragon,
 - Kraken,